Timrin/dare_n_share_app/README.md

 Import the project root folder as a project in Intellij (or Android studio)
 >_When selecting sources for the project, only select the lib folder_

+Set the desired server IP for the app
+In `lib>constants>config.dart` change the IP variable to one of the other constants.
+**`TEST_IP`** Use when running code outside of the emulator
+**`EMULATOR_IP`** This is the default IP that points to your computers localhost in the Android Studio Emulator

 ## Run the app
-Follow this short guide, starting at the **Run the App** section
+To start the app follow this short guide, starting at the **Run the App** section
 https://flutter.dev/docs/get-started/test-drive?tab=androidstudio
 >_Make sure the config selector is set to run the main.dart file_

-Start the tomcat server
+Don't forget to start the server!